PowerShell/ProjectMercury/docs/development/CreatingAnAgent.md

 ### Step 2: Add the necessary packages

-Within the newly created project, add a reference to the `ShellCopilot.Abstraction` package.
+Within the newly created project, add a reference to the `AIShell.Abstraction` package.
 To reduce the number of files created by the build, you can disable the generation of PDB and deps.json for release builds.